brenns10/brennan.io/_posts/2016-12-11-bart-revisited.md

 More importantly, I never really stopped to examine the flaw in my logic.
-An industry-grade implementation of a classic algorithm for solving a well-known class of optimizations problem was just wrong on my input?
+An industry-grade implementation of a classic algorithm for solving a well-known class of optimization problems was just wrong on my input?

 *Nope.
 I did something wrong.*